-LGA Response to the Report
+LGA response to the report

-- 15. The LGA's immediate response to the report centred on the absence of recommendations to prohibit the use of combustible material in cladding systems on high-rise residential buildings and to ban the use of desktop studies.
+- 16. The LGA's immediate response to the report centred on the absence of recommendations to prohibit the use of combustible material in cladding systems on high-rise residential buildings and to ban the use of desktop studies.
 Reforms of this sort to the building regulation system would address concerns about the robustness of the testing regime, issues with the clarity of information on a product's performance as well as the ease of identifying it once in use the report seeks to address.
-The Secretary of State's commitment to consult on banning the use of combustible materials in cladding systems in response to the report's publication was therefore a welcome response to LGA lobbying. - 16.
+The Secretary of State's commitment to consult on banning the use of combustible materials in cladding systems in response to the report's publication was therefore a welcome response to LGA lobbying. - 17.
 Looking ahead we will want to consider the report's recommendations in more detail, and their implications for councils and fire and rescue authorities.
-Many of the recommendations in the report reflect LGA positions and our lobbying including a new regulator that brings together building control, fire and rescue services and the Health and Safety Executive; the creation duty holder roles and responsibilities; treating HRRBs as a single entity;, the introduction of Gateway Points which have to be passed before work can progress; clear obligations on residents of HRRBs around fire safety; and an improved testing regime for products. - 17.
-It would be useful to have members' views on the recommendations and what they mean for councils and fire and rescue authorities to guide further LGA work in this area, and to aid that discussion the following paragraphs highlight some of the issues the LGA will need to consider.
+Many of the recommendations in the report reflect LGA positions and our lobbying including a new regulator that brings together building control, fire and rescue services and the Health and Safety Executive; the creation of duty holder roles and responsibilities; treating HRRBs as a single entity for regulatory purposes; the introduction of Gateway Points which have to be passed before work can progress; clear obligations on residents of HRRBs around fire safety; and an improved testing regime for products. - 18.
+It would be useful to have members' views on the recommendations and what they mean for fire and rescue authorities to guide further LGA work in this area, and to aid that discussion the following paragraphs highlight some of the issues the LGA will need to consider.

-Implications for Fire and Rescue Authorities
+Implications for fire and rescue authorities